*This website contains affiliate links. If you click on these and make a purchase, we will receive a small percentage of the sale.

 Let’s try it by giving an example:

-A residential proxy is a device (PC or smartphone) that uses a proxy-server-like app and at the same time is connected to a commercial ISP (Verizon, AT&T, Comcast, CenturyLink) and allows other users’ connections to forward through its Internet connection .
+A residential proxy is a device (PC or smartphone) that uses a proxy-server-like app and at the same time is connected through a commercial ISP (Verizon, AT&T, Comcast, CenturyLink) and allows other users’ connections to forward through its Internet connection.

-Here’s where it gets fun and where you will understand how residential proxy IPs are created so that you can use them.
+Here’s where it gets fun and where you will understand how residential proxy IPs are created.

-Let’s check the most popular example: Luminati .
+Let’s check the most famous example: Bright Data (Luminati).

 In comparison to datacenter proxy providers (which sell private proxies), residential-selling ones do not have a “private” inventory of IPs that they can sell to their clients.

-Moreover, they don’t “own” their residential IPs .
-Instead, they “rent” them from regular users (those users with a home internet connection, just like you and me and your next door neighbor).
+Moreover, they don’t “own” their residential IPs.
+Instead, providers “rent” them from regular users (those users with a home Internet connection, just like you and me and your next-door neighbor).

-So for Luminati to offer residential IPs, it needs:
+So for Bright Data (Luminati) to offer residential IPs, it needs:

 - Million of devices connected to the Internet